brain-products/App-BrainAmpSeries/README.md

 ### EEG Channel

 If this box is checked, an extra channel will be added to the EEG stream corresponding to the device triggers in.
-Rather than unsampled markers, these channels will output -1 if no trigger is available, else the value corresponding to the value at the tirgger input when it changes value.
+Rather than unsampled markers, these channels will output -1 if no trigger is available, else the value corresponding to the value at the trigger input when it changes value.

+### Further Information

+Please see the file [explanation_of_trigger_marker_types.pdf]( https://github.com/brain-products/LSL-LiveAmp/blob/master/explanation_of_trigger_marker_types.pdf) for more details.

  ## Link